awslabs/ar-go-tools/doc/11_racerg.md

 ## Dependencies

 1. Soufflé Datalog.
-I compiled a version on Mac with OpenMP support on a Macbook using
+We compiled a version on Mac with OpenMP support on a Macbook using

 ```
 brew update